DSPToolkit/webapp/README.md

 A web app for designing and visualizing [digital filters](https://en.wikipedia.org/wiki/Digital_filter).
 In the current version, a filter can be designed via:
 - Visually placing poles and zeros on a Z-plane.
-- FIR design using Windowing method.
+- Windowing method.
-- IIR design using Butterworth method.
+- Analog-to-digital transformation (IIR filter) using Butterworth method.
+- Using least squares to design a linear phase FIR filter.

 After designing a fitler, the web app:
 - Computes the the magnitude and phase of the filter’s frequency response.